Sunday update: Around 10,000 without power in York, Chester, Lancaster; trees down

 Close to 1,000 electrical cooperative customers were without power, with most of those affected in Lancaster County.

+Three people were displaced from homes after trees fell on houses on Mill Street and University Drive, Simmons said.
+Another home on Creek Bluff Road was damaged when a tree fell on the roof, Simmons said.

+Trees fell on power lines across the city, including on Ebenezer Road, Catawba Street, and West Main Street, Simmons said.

-Damage reports from overnight Saturday into Sunday included a tree damaging a roof at a residential car center in Lancaster County near Heath Springs.
+Damage reports from overnight Saturday into Sunday included a tree on a roof at a residential car center in Lancaster County near Heath Springs.
 No one was hurt officials said.

 Around Rock Hill police and fire crews responded to seven downed trees, power lines in the road in two locations.